 Yes and no. While the implementation of the EU-Turkey statement may have contributed to the significant reduction in the the number of people risking the dangerous journey to Greece, the price for those that do make it to the EU has been unbearable, and the total sent back to Turkey under the deal has been negligible.

-How has this affected refugees and asylum seekers on the Greek islands?
+How has this affected refugees in Greece?

 Watch the video below to hear the words of Audrey, Baimba and Hassan who have experienced mental health symptoms during their time trapped on the Greek islands.